-- Violent feelings toward yourself or others - Hallucinations
+- Feelings of wanting to harm yourself or others - Hallucinations

 Urgent Care situations

 An Urgent Care situation is when you experience a health problem that needs attention right away, but you don't believe you are having an Emergency.
 You may experience a health problem that is serious but does not put your life in danger or risk permanent damage to your health.
 Your PCP or your Behavioral Health Provider can usually address these medical or Behavioral Health problems.